HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 ### Reconstruction and Software Triggers

-- DL: There are some overlapping ideas to consider consolidate with respect to the facilities document to LHCC (perhaps more general than the reco/trigger secion).
+- DL: There are some overlapping ideas to consider consolidate with respect to the facilities document to LHCC (perhaps more general than the reco/trigger section).
 - One idea we didn't capture so well is the need to support HPC architectures.
 This comes out in both validation and non-x86 support.
 Will add a few sentences today.

 ### Data Analysis